brian-watkins/elmer/README.md

 To begin a test with Elmer, you need to generate a `TestState` value.
 There are a variety of ways to do this:

-- Use `Elmer.given` to test a model, view method, and update method.
-- Use `givenApplication`, `givenDocument`, or `givenWorker` from the `Elmer.Program` module to test particular kinds of programs.
+- Use `givenElement`, `givenApplication`, `givenDocument`, or `givenWorker` from the `Elmer.Program` module to test particular kinds of programs.
 In these cases, you'll use `Elmer.Program.init` to provide an initial model and command.
+- Use `Elmer.given` to test an arbitrary model, view method, and update method.
 - Use `Elmer.Command.given` to test a command-generating function in isolation.

 ### Working with HTML